Being deaf and Deaf

 In no particular order, these are good information about d/Deafness from a general sense.
 Padden’s is the shortest.

-2. Jack Gannon, Deaf History
+2. Jack Gannon, Deaf History.

-3. Harlan Lane, The Mask of Benevolence (an excerpt of Chapter 2, translated into signs, can be found here)
+3. Harlan Lane, The Mask of Benevolence (an excerpt of Chapter 2, translated into signs, can be found here).

-4. Paddy Ladd, Understanding Deaf Culture: In Search of Deafhood
+4. Paddy Ladd, Understanding Deaf Culture: In Search of Deafhood.
+2022.
+Web.
+Accessed 19 September 2025.

 Film Recommendations